Exadel Authoring Kit Exadel Authoring Kit for AEM

 One of the powerful features of the ToolKit is its extension/inheritance technique that helps to cope with that issue.

-Suppose that you have marked a private String sampleText; in your HelloWorld.java with several ToolKit annotations and wish to use the same set of annotations for private String anotherField; in this or another class.
+in your HelloWorld.java with several ToolKit annotations and wish to use the same set of annotations for private String anotherField;

-To achieve this, add the @Extends annotation (the one that contains a pointer to sampleText) to anotherText field.
+annotation (the one that contains a pointer to sampleText) to anotherText field.
 Whatever widget annotation you defined for the sampleText field will now be "inherited" by anotherText.

-You can still add another @TextField to anotherText with properties that were not specified in sampleText or have different values there.
+to anotherText with properties that were not specified in sampleText or have different values there.
 Thereby "inheritance with overriding" is achieved.
 See the following snippet:

-public class CustomPropetiesDialog {
+public class CustomPropertiesDialog {

 @DialogField(label = "My text field")